-ubject to change based on testing

-availability.
+The submission of test scores is optional for applicants to the Columbus campus for the 2024 and 2025 spring, summer and autumn semesters.
 Please see http://undergrad.osu.edu/apply for the most current policy.
-Test scores not required for applicants more than two years

-removed from high school.
+Test scores not required for applicants more than two years removed from high school.

-Please indicate which tests your in (e.g. state tests): nstitution uses for placement
+Please indicate which tests your institution uses for placement (e.g. state tests):

 ☑ SAT ☑ CLEP

-☑ ACT ☑ Institutional Exam
+☑ ACT ✓ Institutional Exam

 ☑ AP ☐ State Exam

-If you selected State Exam, please e specify:
+If you selected State Exam, please specify: